Momijigari (play): The Noh Play

 Momijigari was originally a Noh play, written by Kanze Nobumitsu (d.
 1516).

 A beautiful woman of seemingly high rank (played by the shite or lead actor), along with her retinue of female attendants (the tsure) are visiting Togakushi-yama, a mountain in Shinano Province, here for the seasonal maple-leaf viewing.
 The group commence a banquet.

 A warrior of the Taira clan who has been out deer-hunting approaches.
-He is (played by the waki or secondary actor).
+He is Taira no Koremochi (平維茂)} (played by the waki or secondary actor).
 Rather than to disturb the party by riding past, he dismounts, intending to leave.
 But he is accosted by the lady to drink sake with her.
 Koremochi becomes drunk, and the lady forces more drinks on him.
 At this point the lady's dance increases a more furious tempo, changing from chū no mai to kyū no mai.
 When Koremochi falls asleep, she abandons him, saying never to wake from his dream.

 There is a change of scenery, and everything turns bleak and dreary.
 A deity of the Take-uji (武氏, "samurai"), acting as emissary from the Hachiman shrine appears to Koremochi, and reveals to him that the lady is actually a demon (kijo) which needs to be defeated, granting Koremochi a "divine sword".
 (Note: The text reads onpakase (御佩刀) which merely means the "august girded sword", but is translated "espada divina" into Spanish.)

 The lady has now transformed into a fire-breathing demon in the glow of lightning (the noh masks used are traditionally shikami (顰) but recently hannya has come into use.).
 The warrior is undaunted, and after a pitched battle, slays the demon with the sword.